Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

 22. One of the most-visited tourist attractions in Scotland is Kelvingrove Art Gallery and Museum which was built between 1888 and 1901.
 There is an urban myth that it was built back-to-front by mistake which caused the architect to leap to his death from one of the towers.
 The reality is that it was designed to face into the park to coincide with the 1901 Glasgow International Exhibition.

 24. If you ever visit the Glasgow Science Centre make sure you pop round the back of the main building and take a lift up the Glasgow Tower.
-This marvel of modern engineering is the tallest free-standing building in the world capable of rotating a full 360-degrees.
-That’s not to say it’s without fault though as it has been in a near-constant state of repair since opening in 2001.
+This marvel of modern engineering is the tallest free-standing building in the world that’s capable of rotating a full 360-degrees.
+As well-engineered as the Glasgow Tower is, it has suffered continued breakdowns and has been in a near-constant state of repair since opening in 2001.

 27. Two of the best free attractions in Glasgow are the Riverside Museum of Transport and The Tall Ship which is moored next door on a quay on the River Clyde.
 The Tall Ship – real name ‘Glenlee’ – was built in 1896 as a cargo ship for the shipping company Archibald Sterling & Co.
 Ltd. She is 245 feet long and spent 47 years sailing the globe, first as a transport ship and later as a military training vessel.
 The Glenlee is the only Clyde-built sailing ship still afloat in the UK.

-30. Glasgow is twinned with several cities across the world which are: Nurnberg in Germany, Rostov-on-Don in Russia, Dalian in China, Havana in Cuba, Turin in Italy, Bethlehem in Palestine, Lahore in Pakistan and Marseille in France.
+30. Glasgow is twinned with several cities across the world including: Nurnberg in Germany, Rostov-on-Don in Russia, Dalian in China, Havana in Cuba, Turin in Italy, Bethlehem in Palestine, Lahore in Pakistan, and Marseille in France.

 More Facts, Culture & History Articles